 Field collections in APAC and the Middle East

 In regions where debt collection is notoriously difficult, field collections are still common.
 This is because there is less infrastructure to work from and it can be the only way for banks to make sure that debts are being reliably paid.

 Field collections have a rather sour reputation in many Southeast Asian and Middle Eastern countries and many still rely on more ‘traditional’ and often rather hostile methods.
 Indeed, in Vietnam as recently as 2014, 90% of enterprises employed gangsters to enforce debt collection and in Indonesia Indonesia, one employee of Citibank was arrested for actually murdering a customer.
-Even in the more ‘westernised’ Singapore, field agents have been known to utilise threatening tactics.
+Even in the more ‘westernized’ Singapore, field agents have been known to utilize threatening tactics.

-There is often a significant cost associated with traditional field collections and much of this cost comes down to wasted funds - agents sent to collect from hopeless delinquent debtors, call centres stocked with workers employed to answer questions that could be answered in a split-second by an AI.
+There is often a significant cost associated with traditional field collections and much of this cost comes down to wasted funds - agents sent to collect from hopeless delinquent debtors, call centers stocked with workers employed to answer questions that could be answered in a split second by an AI.
 Then there’s the grandest folly of all - human error.
 It’s also a process with a great deal of emotional baggage, particularly in regions where debt is still seen as a source of great cultural shame.

 The best apps are those that don’t replace certain processes, but those that effectively make needlessly convoluted processes obsolete and manage to collect multiple services into one convenient UI.
 This is particularly important in an industry such as debt collections, where information is constantly being traded back and forth between clients and customers and real-time access to that information is a must.